d12frosted/elpa-mirror/stable-melpa/pdf-tools-readme.txt

   back to the PDF file.

 * Attachments
-  Save files attached to the PDF-file or list them in a dired buffer.
+  Save files attached to the PDF-file or list them in a Dired buffer.

 * Outline
   Use imenu or a special buffer to examine and navigate the PDF's